GIOVANNI SOFFIETTO

 All too often the failures of our society are reflected as the failures of an individual, despite for so many their life circumstances in which they are born into playing the greatest part in their story.

-I was born in the South West of England in the early 90’s.
-My father worked hard to provide for us, but all of his efforts were in ‘unskilled’ roles which often came with little to no security and poor pay.
-My mother suffered from mental health issues and substance abuse until a family breakdown at the age of twelve broke up the family unit.
+Our family unit broke up when I was twelve when my parents’ marriage ended.
+Throughout my childhood, alcohol misuse within the family unit was a key factor.
 I vividly recall being an angry teenager.
-I wasn’t a ‘bad kid’ by any stretch of the imagination but I was associating with friends who had begun to pick up criminal records and I was certainly being led down a dark path feeling more disenfranchised as the months and years rolled on, with numerous ‘near misses’ that could have resulted in serious harm and/or a criminal record.
+I wasn’t a ‘bad kid’ by any stretch of the imagination.
+I worked hard in school, tried my best to ‘do well’, but I was associating with friends who had begun to pick up criminal records and I was certainly being led down a dark path feeling more disenfranchised as the months and years rolled on, with numerous ‘near misses’ that could have resulted in serious harm and a criminal record.
+I think sometimes you sleepwalk into it.
+When you feel the system is setup against you, growing up working class, poor, disenfranchised – its easy to reject the systems and instrument of government, whether that be school or the law.

 As I entered my teenage years, with thanks to my then best friend, I was introduced to Muay Thai Boxing at a back-street ‘off the radar’ gym.
 The gym was on the first floor of an old farmer’s barn and featured everything you’d today find in a cliché boxing film.
-Splinters in the floors, punchbags taped up, a sweat and blood stained boxing ring and a large room with no luxuries, strip-lighting and zero temperature control (making it roasting in the summer and freezing in the winter).
+Splinters in the floorboards, punchbags taped up with duct tape, a sweat and blood stained boxing ring and a large room with no luxuries, strip-lighting and zero temperature control (making it roasting in the summer and freezing in the winter).
 I fell immediately in love.
 That sort of environment and the intense training that takes place inside was the most captivating thing I had ever seen.
 It cut through the noise like no other sport or youth service had ever managed to before.
 I was hooked.

 “I was built in that gym.”